-We already have procedures for pupils who fail to register, if there are concerns about the level of attendance the Enforcement Guidance should be used.
-A separate procedure exists for Children Missing Education.
-The Department for Education (DfE) defines a child missing education as a child who is not on a school roll and has been out of education for more than 4 school weeks.
-The term Children Missing from Education (CME) therefore refers to all children of compulsory school age who are neither registered at a school nor educated otherwise (i.e. home educated or privately educated).
-Similarly, these procedures should NOT be confused with the procedures to follow when children are absent from school / first day calling i.e. children who do not show up for school (school's safeguarding response to children missing education).
+We already have procedures for pupils who fail to register, if there are concerns about the level of attendance, reference should be made to the school Attendance Policy and procedures.
+A separate procedure exists for Children who are absent from education including first day calling procedures when a parent fails to inform the school that their child will be absent.

+These procedures should NOT be confused with the procedures to follow when a child is absent from school / first day calling i.e. children who do not show up for school (school's safeguarding response to children missing education).
+Further guidance and model first day calling procedures can be found in the KAHSC 'First day calling procedures and emergency contact form'.

-It is vital that emergency contact details for parents are kept up to date and contacts should include at least one person who does not normally live in the household.
+It is vital that at least 2 emergency contact details for parents are held and kept up to date.
+Contacts should include at least one person who does not normally live in the household.
 Wherever possible, if the child has a mobile phone, the details of this number should also be held by the school.